Pranknet: Notable Pranknet incidents

 On July 20, Markle tricked a desk clerk at the Homewood Suites in Lexington, Kentucky, into drinking another person's urine.
 The prank started with a call to a guest.
 The guest was told it was the front desk calling and that a prior guest had tested positive for Hepatitis C. The guest was then told there was a doctor on site and a simple urine test could determine if the guest was infected.
-The urine was to be brought to the front desk in a simple drinking glass.
+The urine was to be brought to the front desk in a simple drinking glass, referred to by the code name of "apple cider" in order to not rouse suspicion amongst guests.
 Switching roles, Markle then called the front desk alleging to be an employee of Martinelli's Cider.
 He told the clerk that a representative from the company would like to come downstairs with a sample of their new drink.
 The guest from the previous call then arrived and handed the clerk his urine.
 Markle then coaxed the woman to try it.
 He asked how it tasted.
 "Horrible", she said.
 "That does not taste like cider.
 I'm not going to take another sip, that's horrible."
 Markle replied: "Well, I need to inform you of something, ma'am.
 I want you to understand that you just drank that man's urine."
 In its investigation, the cyber crimes division of the police department of Lufkin, Texas, requested a subpoena for Markle's Skype activities.
 The police report classifies the Lexington incident as first-degree wanton endangerment, a Class D felony in Kentucky.
 Markle was subsequently sentenced to a shock incarceration term of six months.

 Additionally, an employee at a Holiday Inn Express was persuaded by a Pranknet caller to set off a fire alarm, break windows, and set off sprinklers which flooded the building.
 Damages were estimated at $50,000.

 The Smoking Gun reported that Pranknet leader "Dex" was responsible for an October 21 hoax in which he phoned ESPN reporter Elizabeth Moreau, tricking her into breaking windows in her room at the Hilton Garden Inn in Gainesville, Florida.
 He then initiated a conference call with a front desk employee at the hotel, where he then claimed he was Moreau's boyfriend and that the damage was a result of them fighting, as well as making a number of vulgar statements.
 As a result of the hoax, a Gainesville Police detective was assigned to the case.